aquanodemusic/aquanode-soundscapes/README.md

 ### I made all these presets, patches and plugins here 100% myself for the listed third-party programs.
 Many of the patches and plugins listed here can be considered obsolete as I turned them into real VSTs I offer in my other repository, but these VSTs are made with AI so if you want to stay 100% human-made then this repo here is for you.

+If you want to support me, which I'd highly appreciate but you don't have to, then feel free to leave me a tip for my music on [bandcamp](https://aquanode.bandcamp.com), my songs are all free too!

 🌊 [bandcamp](https://aquanode.bandcamp.com) · [youtube](https://www.youtube.com/@aquanodemusic)

 ## What's Included